nick-everus/solo-yolo/README.md

-# 🎯 Open Detection
+# 🎯 Open Detection (React + TypeScript)

-**Open Detection** is a simple, fully local computer-vision project that uses your Mac’s webcam and performs **real-time object detection** with highlighted bounding boxes and labels — all running on your machine.
+**Open Detection** is a fully local computer-vision project that uses your Mac’s webcam and performs **real-time object detection** with highlighted bounding boxes and labels — all running on your machine.

 No cloud services.
 No API keys.
 No data leaves your computer.